nicolay-r/RuAttitudes/README.md

 # RuAttitudes 1.0

+**RuAttitudes** -- is a collection of automatically labeled sentiment attitudes, which is developed using **distant supervision** (DS) approach.
-**RuAttitudes** -- is a collection for machine learning model training.
+It is considered as an application for machine learning model training.
 This repository provides a collection and **reader** (written in Python).
 The collection has been developed and verbosely described in following paper: